 MCB Butler, using in-house staff and resources, maintains a fully implemented Environmental Management System (EMS).
-We also exceed Department of Defense requirements through the successful integration of a regional EMS incorporating three different countries: Japan, Korea, and the U.S. Our management review board is chaired by our Commanding General (CG) and
+We also exceed Department of Defense requirements through the successful integration of a regional EMS, incorporating three different countries: Japan, Korea, and the U.S. Our management review board is chaired by our Commanding General (CG) and attended by senior leaders from all Marine Corps installations within Japan, Korea, and Hawaii.
+This high level of command support increases the visibility of EMS Objectives and Targets throughout the region, and promotes continual improvement through shared challenges, successes, and lessons learned.

 EMS Objectives and Targets are developed with the support of a cross-functional team, which includes Major Subordinate Command and tenant representatives, and are approved by the CG.
-In FY16 and FY17, MCB Butler exceeded EMS Targets to include the diversion of 66% of non-hazardous solid waste; the accurate cradle-to-grave tracking and risk-reducing audit of 1,843 hazardous waste containers; and the improved efficiency of our Qualified Recycling Program.
+In FY17 and FY18, MCB Butler exceeded EMS Targets to include the diversion of a combined total of 63% of non-hazardous solid waste; the accurate cradle-to-grave tracking of more than 3,300 hazardous waste containers; and the improved efficiency of our Qualified Recycling Program resulting in the diversion of more than 3,000 tons of recyclable materials.